 Dorien Goubert, researcher with the University Ghent, plans to attend a symposium about pain in Vienna.
 She wants to know how she can win the scientific poster contest that is part of the event.
 Not necessarily for the prize itself, but for the implied recognition and appreciation of her research topic.

-How to make a world-class poster is something we discussed in our free online class about posters.
+How to make a world-class poster is something you’ve maybe already learned during our Posterworkshop.
 The tips we gave you there still apply.
 But how do you make the very best poster?
 The one that takes the cake at a symposium?

 Make it memorable

 Merely attracting your audience’s attention is not sufficient.
 Attracting attention is what makes people pause and look at your poster.
 But if the judges do their jobs, they should stop at each and every poster anyway.